steven-scm/mob-programming-challenge/README.md

 ----->

-- add a models folder a the project's root
 - add a new file @ models/User.js
 - define our first mongoose Schema
 - create a /bin folder and a seed-users.js file